-Date of Adoption: February 26, 2015 Legal Reference: I.C. §33-802, §33-701
+Date of Adoption: February 26, 2015 Legal Reference: I.C. §33-802, §33-701 Ratified by the Board of Directors on September 23, 2015

+Policy No. 801.8.

-Policy No .
-801.8.
-Intentionally y Omitted
+Intentionally Omitted

+tar Charter

 Policy No. 801.9.
 Balanced Budget

 The operating budget will balance the current expenditures with current revenues.
 The budget may include beginning fund balances less required reserves as established by the Board.
 The school will avoid budgetary procedures that cover current expenditures at the expense of meeting future year's expenditures, such as postposing expenditures, accruing future years' revenues, or rolling over short-term debt.